honse4/face-detection-system/README.md

+<h1>Employee Attendance Tracking App</h1>
-This project aims to mix in elements of machine learning and web development while providing real-life solutions.

-With this app, an employer can keep track of each employees' attendance without having to manually mark it.
-The empolyer can enter all their employees in the database using their image and name, then use campera input to recognize and automatically mark any employee.
-The system will keep track of attendances for each employee annd store it so that it can be viewed at any time.
+This project aims to integrate machine learning and web development to provide a real-life solution for tracking employee attendance.
+The app allows employers to keep track of each employee's attendance without manual intervention.
+Employers can enter their employees into the database using their image and name, and the system will automatically recognize and mark attendance using camera input.
+The system stores attendance records for each employee, which can be viewed at any time.

-The project uses flask for the backend, sqlalchemy for the database, face_recognition and cv2 for the actual processing and recognition of people.
-To avoid a major load on the backend, the frames caught by the camera are sent in batches, and only the frames which have faces on them are used.
-This is done by having a small but effective js face recognition model, that can recognise faces in an image.
-These images are then sent to the face_recognition python library, which is trained on the employees database, and it decides to mark an emplyee if they are recognised, which it provides confirmation of.
+The app offers real-time facial recognition using a ResNet model, ensuring accurate and efficient identification of employees.
+Employee data is stored securely, and attendance statistics are readily available for review.
+The backend is built using Flask, while SQLAlchemy manages the database.
+OpenCV (cv2) is utilized for image processing and recognition, and a JavaScript face detection model pre-filters frames to optimize performance.

+The app captures frames in real time using a camera.
+A lightweight JavaScript face detection model pre-filters these frames, sending only those with detected faces to the backend.
+OpenCV (cv2) preprocesses the images and extracts features, which are then classified by the ResNet model to identify employees.
+Employee data is stored in a database managed by SQLAlchemy,